schmidt/nach-vorne.eu/rates.md

 That is why I have decided to put my rates, discounts, and general business principals onto the website.
 This way everybody can check them upfront and can decide whether they can accept these terms or not.
-To protect myself against unlucky negotiations I declare these terms as not being negotiable.
+To safe everybody some time, I declare these terms non-negotiable.

 ## Prices and discounts